 How to handle it and protect yourself

 It is illegal for any employer to retaliate against someone who files a sexual harassment complaint, but to ensure that your position is secure, it is wise to hire a West Virginia sexual harassment lawyer.
-The next step is to make both your employer and the harasser know that the misconduct is happening and demand that it cease immediately.
+The next step is to let both your employer and the harasser know that the misconduct is happening and demand that it cease immediately.
 If there are specific procedures in place at your place of employment, it is imperative to follow them exactly as specified in case things need to be escalated in the future.

-Your West Virginia sexual harassment attorney will also help you to file a complaint with the Equal Employment Opportunity Commission on the federal level.
+Your West Virginia sexual harassment attorney will also help you file a complaint with the Equal Employment Opportunity Commission on the federal level.
 It is going to be imperative that you leave a paper trail and that you have the necessary documentation, should you need to resolve the matter in court.